Learn about the rules around renting office space in the Netherlands, including how tenancy regulations depend on the type of business you’re running.

 Retail and catering businesses do not have the same functions as offices.
 They are accessible to the public, whereas offices are private and can usually only be visited upon invitation.

-The most significant difference for entrepreneurs is that retail and catering businesses are provided with a right to security of tenure (protection against having your contract terminated by the owner).
+The most significant difference for entrepreneurs is that retail and catering businesses have a right to security of tenure.
+This is protection from contract termination.

 What classifies as a retail business premises?

 Publicly accessible locations where goods or services are delivered directly to the public are referred to as business premises (middenstandsbedrijfsruimte).

 Examples can include shops and cafés, restaurants, greengrocers, butchers and bakers, garages, dry-cleaners and collection and delivery services.

 Entrepreneurs renting retail premises may claim security of tenure for an initial period of five plus five years, or an initial period between five and 10 years.
 If you don’t wish to take on long-term obligations, opt for a short-term contract with a maximum of two years.

 Termination of a catering or retail lease